 - Find starter guides: The team at Apple put together an iBook for each category in the Apple Teacher program.
 These starter guides provide an overview of each individual tool with plenty of interactive content.
 They are perfect resources for teachers who are either brand new to a tool or just need a quick refresher.

-- Gather ideas for your classroom: Spending time in the starter guides and exploring each of these tools is a great way to gather ideas for your classroom.
+- Gather ideas for your classroom: Spending time in the starter guides.
+Explore each of these tools to gather ideas for your classroom.
 For example, GarageBand isn’t a tool I use all the time, but after spending more time with it to earn my GarageBand badge I started thinking about different ways it could be used during a reading lesson.

 - Join a community of educators: As an educator on Twitter, I love using hashtags to follow along with others.
 The #AppleTeacher hashtag is a popular way for educators to share their experiences with the program.